 To initiate term or semester-based Department of Veterans Affairs benefit payments, all eligible students must request VA certification of enrollment be sent to the Department of Veterans Affairs through the Veterans Success Center webpage (step 7 of Steps to Veteran Education Success).
-Once the Primary School Certifying Official receives a student's certification request, he/she will submit the student's VA Enrollment certification to the Department of Veterans Affairs for appropriate chapter benefit payments.
+Once the Primary School Certifying Official receives a student's certification request, they will submit the student's VA Enrollment Certification to the Department of Veterans Affairs for appropriate chapter eBenefit payments.

-Students using Veterans Affairs benefits are required to submit an additional certification request to the Primary School Certifying Official if any changes to the student's course status occur before/during the semester or term.
-Changes in an eligible student's course status will be submitted to the Department of Veterans Affairs with a terminated, amended, or adjusted enrollment certification.
+Students using Veterans Affairs eBenefits are required to submit an additional certification request to the Primary School Certifying Official if any changes to the student's course status occur before/during the semester or term.
+Changes in an eligible student's course status will be submitted to the Department of Veterans Affairs with a "Terminated," "Amended," or "Adjusted" enrollment certification.